 With the gasolene pressure all right, the next thing to cause trouble is a clog somewhere in the gasolene flow.
-This may occur in the automatic valve, in the vaporizing tube, in the burner nozzle or in the main burner valve.
+This may occur is nothing then to prevent the other end of the engine from swing- in the automatic valve, in the vaporizing tube, in the burner nozzle ing from right to left.
+This would injure the engine case, besides or in the main burner valve.
 Wherever it occurs it must be found and removed.

 If the burner is double, having two mixing tubes, see if both sides are equally affected.
-If one side burns well and the other poorly, then the trouble is not in the automatic; otherwise both sides would be affected alike.
-It must be either in the vaporzing tube or nozzle.
+If one side burns well and the other poorly, then the trouble is not in the automatic; otherwise both and still revolve.
+The proper adjustment can be obtained by sides would be affected alike.
+It must be either in the vaporizing tube or nozzle.
 Most likely in the nozzle.
-The nozzles can be cleaned by running a small wire through them with the screw out, or by using a bent wire with the screw in.
+The nozzles can be The only way to inspect these parts is by removing the rear cleaned by running a small wire through them with the screw out, or by using a bent wire with the screw in.
 In the latter case the fire does not have to be turned off.

 If there is a clog in the vaporizing tubes, it will be necessary to uncouple at the back of the burner and take out the bundle of wires in the tubes and clean both tubes and wires thoroughly.
 The bundle of wires can be used as a swab to knock off particles that may cling to the tubes.
-The screw on the burner nozile can be removed and the air pump used to blow all dirt out of the tube.
+The screw on the burner nozzle can be removed and the air pump used to blow all dirt out of the tube.
 Should the clog prove to be in the automatic, this valve must be cleaned, and the same is true of the main burner valve.

 Thus far mention is made only of main burner troubles.
-The gradually.
-In time this will become a habit, and a good one.

-pilot light may go wrong.
-Owing to the small amount of gasolene consumed by the pilot, there is rarely ever trouble, except with the nozzle.
+The pilot light may go wrong.
+Owing to the small amount of gasolene nozzle.

 The screw in the pilot nozzle has attached to it a wire which passes through the hole in the nozzle to restrict the flow of gasolene.
 If the pilot is weak, with a screw-driver turn the screw back and forth.
-This revolves the wire in the hole and cleans it This is done with the pilot alone burning.
+This revolves the wire in the hole and cleans it.
+This is done with the pilot alone burning,

-If the pilot light burns with a yellow, snoky flame, it indicates that it does not get air enough.
-If it burns with a very blue flame and "lits" from the burner, it indicates that it gets too much air.
-The amount of air is regulated by the position of the mozel in relation to the mixing tube.
-To give it more air, pull the nozele further out from the mixing tube.
+If the pilot light burns with a yellow, smoky flame, it indicates The source of all power in a steam car is the heat produced in that it does not get air enough.
+If it burns with a very blue flame and "lifts" from the burner, it indicates that it gets too much air.
+The amount of air is regulated by the position of the nozzle in relation to the mixing tube.
+This can be done by bending the the pilot vaporizer tube slightly.
+To give it more air, pull the nozzle further out from the mixing tube.
 To give it less air, push it in.
-The pilot light should burn with a blue flame, slightly tinged with yellow and should lay down close to the burner cast ing.
+The pilot light should burn with a blue flame, slightly tinged with yellow and should lay down close to the burner casting.
 The pilot light should be adjusted when hot; that is, under road conditions.

-Never use a reamer or broach for cleaning either pilot or main burner nozzle, as it would be likely to enlarge the hole, allowing too much gas to go in for complete combustion, which would be wasteful.
+Never use a reamer or broach for cleaning either pilot or main burner nozzle, as it would be likely to enlarge the hole, allowing too up a 25 per cent, grade.
+This is entirely wrong.
+It brings a tre-